Lillia-Bot/README.md/README.md

     5. You **agree** to our Privacy Policy.

 - ## Privacy Policy:

-- ### Stored Data:
-  - **We only collect `Server ID` to build the database to avoid losing your settings in the future.**
-  - **You can delete your server data from our servers just by removing the bot from it.**

-- ### Security:
-  - We fully secure all your information and servers and no one can access them in any way.

 - ### Changes to this Privacy Statement:
   - **The contents of this statement may change at any time, at our discretion, but we will keep you updated**